ffsit/chat/README.md

 Change Log
 -----------

+#### 1.1.2
+Refactored the namespace from vga.irc to vga.webchat, because, I am...insane.

 #### 1.1.1
 The following fixes have been addressed in this version:
 * Fixed a logic issue during the onJoin event that would cause a JS error.